klausMistlberger/entwederOder/README.md

-# entwederOder
+# entweder-oder
-a decision-making helping tool
+## a desicion-making helping tool
+a somewhat coinflip-generator, but you can type in your desired outcomes